Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 None so far if you find one report it in the Issues section.

 # Contribute
-If you know VScript C++ or C# and you think you can contribute to the project in some way please contact me on discord kyleraykbs#3230 or https://discord.gg/kW3nG6GKpF.
+If you know VScript, C++, or C# and you think you can contribute to the project in some way please contact me on discord kyleraykbs#3230 or https://discord.gg/kW3nG6GKpF.

 # FAQ